borispinus/babel-plugin-component-name/README.md

 ## Usage

-Simply add add-react-displayname to your .babelrc file:
+Simply add component-name to your .babelrc file:
 ```
 {
 "plugins": ["component-name"]